ME 614: Psychology of Music 3 credits

 A survey of child development theories and the music acquisition process, birth to age nine.
 The influence of environment, play and movement on music acquisition will be studied through the examination of recent research, developmentally appropriate curricula, field observations and laboratory experiences.

-An exploration of contemporary topics in music education with an emphasis on engaging issues from a biblical worldview.
-Guest lecturers, group discussion, and presentations will provide students with exposure to a wide range of current trends.
+An exploration of contemporary topics and challenges in music education with an emphasis on engaging issues from a biblical worldview.
+Action research projects, group discussion, and presentations provide opportunities to link research to students' current teaching situations and professional development needs.

 Planning to earn a degree from BJU?